enarjord/passivbot/README.md

 # passivbot_futures

-**Version: 3.3.0**
+**Version: 3.3.1**

-trading bot running on bybit binance usdt futures using hedge mode when possible
+trading bot running on bybit and binance futures using hedge mode when possible

 use at own risk